|Program:||Securing protection of Kayapó Indigenous Territories in the Brazilian Amazon|

 In 2007, we conducted a pilot project with the Kendjam community to assess the feasibility of a form of small-scale ecotourism in which the community hosted a sportfishing expedition on the Iriri River for paying visitors.
 The project was a success from the perspective of both the community and the visitors.
 In 2013 there are renewed prospects to develop ecotourism operations, in cooperation with two companies that have expressed interest and met with Kayapo leaders in the community of Kendjam on the Iriri river, and in the village of Kubenkranken on the Riozinho river.

-Since 2009 we (through our two Kayapó NGO partners) have developed markets for copaiba oil (an aromatic resin tapped from trees), Brazil nuts, babašu palm oil, cumaru seeds, cocoa and jaborandi leaves.
+Since 2009 our partners IK and AFP have developed markets for copaiba oil (an aromatic resin tapped from trees), Brazil nuts, babašu palm oil, cumaru seeds (used in perfume), cocoa and jaborandi leaves (used in pharmaceuticals for glaucoma).
 We arranged participation of 10 Kayapó from three communities in a workshop on "Harvest, Production, Storage and Commercialization of Tree Seeds".
+Additional workshops were organized in 2013 to provide training on best practices for Brazil nut management.
 We also worked with an independent NGO (Imaflora) to acquire FSC certification for non-timber forest products and assist in negotiation with buyers.

 Tree Seed Workshop

 In 2012, the inaugural Kayapó Traditional Seeds Exchange Meeting marked the largest event ever organized by our project partners.
 It was a great success, attended by more than 1000 indigenous people from 16 different ethnic groups from 59 villages, 31 of which were Kayapó, as well as by representatives of government and civil society organizations.

 Business as a result of these efforts is growing.
 In 2011, 420 kg of babau oil was collected and processed by Bau community and purchased by two UK based cosmetics companies, and 4 tons of cumaru seeds were exported to France in 2012.
-Four Kayapó communities achieved the first commercial seed production of cumaru (used for fragrance) in 2012.
-A total of 6099 tonnes were sold, generating revenue of approximately US$122,000, paid almost entirely to women, who dominate agriculture and collection of these products around the villages.
-A contract has been secured with the company Centroflora to purchase the first harvest of jaborandi leaves in summer 2013.
+The company Centroflora purchased the first harvest of jaborandi leaves (totaling 10,153 kg) in the summer 2013.
+Training on collection techniques is expected to make the jaborandi harvest even more profitable next season.